[Code 1955, § 1-1.1]

 Except where the manner of service of notice is specifically provided for in Sections 15.17 or 15.20 of the City Charter, or in any section of this Code requiring notice, notice required to be given by this Code shall be served:

-By delivering the notice to the owner personally or by leaving the same at his residence, office or place of business with some person of suitable age and discretion; or
+By delivering the notice to the owner personally or by leaving the same at his or her residence, office or place of business with some person of suitable age and discretion; or

-By mailing such notice by registered mail to such owner at his last known address; or
+By mailing such notice by registered mail to such owner at his or her last known address; or

 By posting such notice in some conspicuous place on the premises; or